telegram-sms/telegram-rc/README.md

 [Download](https://github.com/telegram-sms/telegram_remote_control/releases)

+The program's wireless hotspot feature relies on [VPNHotspot] (https://github.com/Mygod/VPNHotspot/) and requires dependent software to be installed for use.

+The user manual is not available in this program, please refer to the user manual of Telegram SMS.

 ## Risk warning | 风险警告 | 風險警告 | リスク警告

 **This is a sub-version of Telegram SMS that has more experimental features.
 No warranty expressed or implied.
 Use at your own risk.
 You have been warned.**